reorx/pyconv/japanese_encodings_problem.rst

 ﻿Japanese Encodings Problem
 ==========================

-One problem I had encountered in development is the strange behavior of shift_jis encoding.
+One problem I have encountered in development was the strange behavior of shift_jis encoding.

-After searching for more information, I found it an historical problem between Unicode and several Japanese encodings.
+After searching for more information, I found it a historical problem between Unicode and several Japanese encodings.

-So I extract some of the documents here, as a study note, and a proof that encoding in programming always sucks.
+So I extracted some of the documents here, as a study note, and a proof that encoding in programming always sucks.

 Wikipedia